 The following video shows a basic way to integrate Naninovel with Unity's 3D Game Kit project and use it as a drop-in dialogue system.

-You can find the sources of the project shown in the video on GitHub.
+The sources of the project shown in the video are available on GitHub.